yuliasemenyuk/currency_analyzer/README.md

 Grafana - http://localhost:3002

-For login in Grafana use "admin" in both fields
+For login to Grafana use "admin" in both fields

 Grafana dashboards - http://localhost:3002/d/currency-monitoring/currency-monitoring-dashboard